Reinstatement to F-1 Status

 STEP 2.
 Schedule an appointment with your international student advisor to discuss Reinstatement.

-Also, do not leave the U.S. during this time.
+Do not leave the U.S. during the time while your reinstatement application is pending.
 Leaving the U.S. will cause your reinstatement application to be abandoned and cancelled.

 STEP 6.
 Provide the OIP with your receipt number and a copy of the receipt notice that you get from USCIS.
 This receipt notice will confirm that USCIS received your Reinstatement application.